stevn999/VaanBot/README.md

 #  Commands

-As of right now, there is one command.
+As of right now, there is two commands.

 ##  !mcp
 !mcp [block] [x] [y] [z] [dv]